 |CAR category||Numeral value|

-A minor CAR is a non-conformance, which threatens neither the effectiveness nor the assurance provided by the audit program.
+A minor CAR is a non-conformance which threatens neither the effectiveness of, nor the assurance provided by, the audit program.

 A major CAR is a non-conformance where there is a significant breakdown in the implementation or documentation of controls, which threatens the effective operation of systems.